Vishal987472/Shopaholics/README.md

 6. click on new at side navbar.

-7. give a database name as (onlineshop) hit on create button.
+7. give a database name as (Shopaholics) hit on create button.

 8. after creating database name click on import.